cityjson/RhinoCityJSON/README.md

 ## The GH components
 A simple summary of the plugin's component.

-### Simple Reader
-The Simple Reader only processes data related to geometry.

-Inputs:
-* Path.
-A path to a CityJSON file.
-Multiple file paths are optional, based on the data stored in the file they will be placed correctly related to each other.
-* Activate.
-A boolean dictating if the component is active or not.
-* Settings.
-A settings string that can be supplied by the Settings component.

-Outputs:
-* Geometry.
-A grouping of Breps.
-The grouping is based on the LoD of the objects

 ### Reader
-The Reader processes all the data supplied by a CityJSON.
+The Reader processes all the object data supplied by a CityJSON file.

 Inputs:
 * Path.
 A path to a CityJSON file.
 Multiple file paths are optional, based on the data stored in the file they will be placed correctly related to each other.